Gildarts777/Projects/README.md

 # Projects

-In this github are presented all my university projects.
-For now there are only the pdfs, in future I will add also the python code correlated.
+This GitHub repository showcases all of my university projects.
+Currently, it contains only the PDF files, but in the future, I plan to include the corresponding Python code as well.

 # Polarization of opinions on social networks
 Abstract: